PyxelM/alucinara/content/cultures/morellic.md

 - morellic
 ---
 ## Overview
-Morellic Culture is the culture of the morellic [minikin](species/fauna/sapient/minikin.md).
-The name is a larger term for many related cultural-ethenic groups, all descended from a common ancestor 7,000 years ago, known as the Moreillu[^1] Tribe.
+Morellic Culture is the culture of the morellic [minikin](species/fauna/minikin.md).
+The name is a larger term for many related cultural-ethenic groups, all descended from a common ancestor 7,000 years ago, known as the [Moráillona family](lore/c1bd/families/moraillona-family.md).

 The original Moreillu tribe spoke [Proto-Morellic](languages/proto-morellic.md), and existed as a group of formerly nomadic minikin, who had settled in the mountains of the northeastern peninsula.